-This site is located west to Tiberias and is located on an extinct volcano.
-It was a biblical city (maybe Adamah which is referred in Joshua), but is best known for the battle between Saladin and the Crusaders in 1187.
+This site is located on an extinct volcano.
+It was a Biblical city (maybe Adamah which is referred in Joshua), but is best known for the battle between Saladin and the Crusaders in 1187.

 Joshua 19 32-6: "The sixth lot came out to the children of

 ...
 And the fenced cities are ...
 Rakkath, and Chinnereth, and Adamah,

 "Horns of Hittim" is a steep hill that dominates the area around it.
 It is an extinct volcano, and due to its twin peaks ("horns") on each side of the crater it has the form of a bull.
 A Canaanite and Israelite city were located at each side, perhaps the site of the Biblical city of "Adamah".

 The decisive battle of the Crusaders and Saladin was held in the valley below it in 1187, signaling the beginning of the end for the Crusaders Kingdom in the Holy Land.
 From the site is a great view of the area and is a recommended site to visit.